thatgirldorian/Social-Media-Network-UI-with-HTML-CSS/README.md

 # Social-Media-Network-UI-with-HTML-CSS

 <h3>Function & Description:</h3>
-This is a user interface design I made for a social media network.
+This is a user interface design I made for a social media network with only HTML & CSS.
 It's modelled after Facebook, but I switched up a few things.
 It has an area for the user's picture, photos and friends.
 It also shows a bit of her feed.

 <h3>Technology Used:</h3>